Bulletin Page Content

 |Interim Director||Joy Aull|

-The mission of the Center for Continuing Education and Conference Services (CCE) is to provide innovative and in- demand educational programs and experiences to the Mobile, Gulf Coast and international communities focused on growing strategic partnerships, providing student enrichment opportunities and encouraging economic, civic and cultural development.
-The CCE offers professional and career development opportunities through noncredit programs, camps and conferences, cultural offerings, and lecture series.
-CCE drives economic development by providing training solutions to serve the needs of business and industry in addition to enriching the lives of individuals who seek to challenge and stimulate their minds.
-Non-credit course offerings include: conversational languages, supervision and management, computer applications, art, music, literature, communication, and leisure activities.
-CCE administers the awarding of Continuing Education Units (CEUs) which are awarded to individuals attending non-credit courses, workshops, or conferences.
-CCE works with individuals and businesses to certify continuing education, providing transcripts for non-credit courses, conferences, institutes and workshops.
+The mission of the Center for Continuing Education and Conference Services (CCE or the Center) is to provide innovative and in-demand educational programs and experiences to the Mobile, Gulf Coast and international communities focused on growing strategic partnerships, providing student enrichment opportunities and encouraging economic, civic and cultural development.
+The CCE offers professional and career development opportunities through noncredit seminars, courses and certificate programs.
+The Center also works with local businesses and industry to provide custom training solutions.
+In addition, the CCE enriches the lives of individuals who seek to challenge and stimulate their minds.
+Non-credit enrichment course offerings include: foreign languages, art, music, literature, and leisure activities.
+The Center administers the awarding of Continuing Education Units (CEUs) and issues transcripts for non-credit courses, workshops, and conferences.

-CCE offers programs which emphasize education for the working professional in the form of seminars, workshops, conferences, and short-term courses.
+The CCE offers continuing education programs for the working professional in the form of seminars, workshops, conferences, and short-term courses.
 University faculty, along with field experts, actively participate in the development and instruction of these programs.
-CCE staff members focus on meeting the needs of our regional community partners by assisting them in building human capital.
+Staff members focus on meeting the needs of our regional community partners by assisting them in building human capital.

-The CCE Safety and Emergency Response training serves industry, government and other agencies with state-of-the-art instruction in the handling of hazardous materials and emergency spills, technical rescue and incident command.
-Much of the training is mandated by federal and state laws.
-The program follows the guidelines set forth by the Occupational Safety and Health Administration, the Environmental Protection Agency, the Department of Transportation, and other related governmental organizations.
-CCE also offers training programs in mental health and crisis intervention for first responders and other primary responders such as school counselors and hospital personnel.
+The CCE Safety and Emergency Response Training program serves industry, government and other agencies with state-of-the-art instruction in the handling of hazardous materials and emergency spills, technical rescue and incident command in accordance with state and federal regulations.
+The Center also offers training programs in mental health and crisis intervention for first responders and other primary responders such as school counselors and hospital personnel.

 Certificate programs are available for individuals seeking new careers or ways to advance in their current profession.
-Some of our certificate programs are Paralegal Studies, Nonprofit Management, Photography and Medical Billing and Coding.
+Some of our certificate programs are Paralegal Studies, Photography and Medical Billing and Coding.

-Recognizing that members of the community may need more flexibility than traditional in-person classes, the CCE has partnered with some of the most widely recognized providers of online educational courses to bring students learning opportunities in over a thousand areas of interest for both professional development and personal enrichment.
+Recognizing that members of the community may need more flexibility than traditional in-person classes, the CCE has partnered with some of the most widely recognized providers of online educational courses to bring students learning opportunities in a plethora of areas for both professional development and personal enrichment.

-With test preparation courses for the GRE®, GMAT®, LSAT®, SAT® and ACT®, the University of South Alabama is the Gulf Coast leading test prep solution for admission exams.
-The CCE also offers a Part 107 Remote Drone Pilot Ground School to prepare students with the technical and practical understanding of the regulations, procedures, and aeronautical knowledge subject areas necessary to take and pass the FAA Part 107 Remote Pilot Certification Knowledge Test and receive their Remote Pilot rating which is required for commercial drone applications.
+With test preparation courses for the GRE®, GMAT®, LSAT®, Praxis®, SAT® and ACT®, the CCE is the Gulf Coast's leading test prep solution for admission exams.
+These courses are designed to strengthen students’ performance in all core areas that are covered in the examinations, providing them a greater chance of success and a competitive edge among their peers.
+Also offered is a Part 107 Remote Drone Pilot Ground School to prepare students with the technical and practical understanding of the regulations, procedures, and aeronautical knowledge necessary to take and pass the FAA Part 107 Remote Pilot Certification Knowledge Test and receive their Remote Pilot rating which is required for commercial drone applications.

 Summer Programs, Camps and Conferences